App-Based support aims to boost opioid recovery during pandemic

 Summary

-This study tests whether a smartphone app that connects people recovering from opioid use disorder with peer support can help them stay in treatment and improve their recovery.
-About 1,300 adults who own a smartphone and are in recovery or treatment for opioid use will use the app or receive usual care.
-Researchers will measure changes in recovery capital—a measure of resources that support long-term recovery—over six months.
+This study tests whether a smartphone app that connects people in recovery from opioid use disorder with peer supporters can help them stay on track.
+About 1,300 adults who own a smartphone and are in recovery or treatment will use the app or receive usual care.
+Researchers will measure changes in recovery capital—a score that reflects resources and strengths supporting long-term recovery—over six months.

 Get updates